 - UGC NET Question Papers PDF & Previous Papers with Answers

 - CBSE UGC NET Answer Key of All Subjects – Download in PDF

 UGC NET Computer Science & Applications Syllabus 2020

 |Name of exam||UGC NET Computer Science & Applications Syllabus|

 University Grants Commission (UGC) National Eligibility Test (NET)

 |Duration of exam||3 – Hours|

-UGC NET Computer science & Applications Paper Pattern & Syllabus
+UGC NET Computer Science and Applications Syllabus & Exam Pattern

 |Paper||Marks||No. of Questions||Time Duration|

 UGC NET Computer science & Applications syllabus – Click here